joey711/phyloseq/tutorials-index.md

 The phyloseq Tutorials Index
 ========================================================

 This page is automagically updated when I do a periodic full rebuild of the phyloseq tutorials pages.
-The date of this particular re-build is Tue Apr 16 17:53:21 2013.
+The date of this particular re-build is Fri Apr 19 16:28:14 2013.

 Don't forget to checkout [the phyloseq demo repository](https://github.com/joey711/phyloseq-demo) for other tutorials; some more in-depth or lengthy than can be easily maintained here, where the focus is documenting phyloseq package functionality rather than demonstrating use cases with new/large datasets.